 Swansboro Harbor is often a stopping point for sail boats as they make their way up and down the Intracoastal Waterway.
 The town has plenty of modern conveniences but has not lost its small fishing village flavor as it has grown.
 In addition to two car dealerships, you will find a dry stack marina and a number of locally owned restaurants including, Riverside Steak and Seafood, the best place to eat grouper in the whole world in my opinion.
 Grouper is a favorite local fish enjoyed by many who would rather have their fish broiled or seared instead of fried.

 Swansboro is also the home to a Food Lion, Piggley Wigley, and a Walgreens Drug Store.
-A new Hampton Inn is being constructed this Spring of 2011.
-The town also hosts the annual Mullet Festival, which takes place in early October, the Swansboro Arts by the Sea Festival which is scheduled in June, and one of my favorite festivals, the Swansboro Oyster Roast and Pig Out which is planned for March 19, 2011.
+A Hampton Inn opened just a few years ago.
+The town also hosts the annual Mullet Festival, which takes place in early October, the Swansboro Arts by the Sea Festival which is scheduled in June, and one of my favorite festivals, the Swansboro Oyster Roast and Pig Out takes places in March each year.

-You can check out this Swansboro area map for many of the local services.
 Once you are ready to head to the beaches from Swansboro, you will take a right turn on Highway 24 and head east across the two bridges which cross over the White Oak River.
 Don’t hurry across both bridges, because if you need some fresh seafood or shrimp, you will find Clyde Phillip’s Sea Food located between the bridges.
-While Clyde’s storefront doesn’t look like much, the seafood is as fresh as it gets, and it has survived many storms so there is no danger of it falling down in spite of what my wife says.
+While Clyde’s storefront doesn’t look like much, the seafood is as fresh as it gets, and the building has survived many storms so there is no danger of it falling down in spite of what my wife says.
 They will clean your fish while you wait and even take the heads of your shrimp for you.
-Verne, who often mans the counter isn’t much on conversation, but he fillets a flounder as well as anyone that I have ever seen.
+The folks who man the counter aren’t much on conversation, but they all fillet a flounder as well as anyone that I have ever seen.
 You can’t visit the area without making some fresh shrimp on your own.
 It is very simple, just follow these instructions.

-If you haven’t found a place to eat yet, you can just walk down to the other end of the parking lot by Clyde’s and go to lunch or dinner at Nicky’s.
-While their daily specials change regularly, I personally am holding out for another order of their fried clam strips.
-Make sure you have a camera with you on your walk to Nicky’s since we have some especially quiet pelicans that like to hang around Clyde’s in case some fish are being cleaned.
+If you haven’t found a place to eat yet, you can just walk down to the other end of the parking lot by Clyde’s and go to lunch or dinner at Santorini’s.
+We enjoy their Greek meals.
+Make sure you have a camera with you on your walk to Santorini’s since we have some especially quiet pelicans that like to hang around Clyde’s in case some fish are being cleaned.
 They will often pose on the pilings at no charge.
 The shrimp boats at Clyde’s are probably the most photographed boats in the area.
-The parking lot between Nicky’s and Clyde’s is also a great place to catch a sunset especially in January or February.
+The parking lot between Santorini’s and Clyde’s is also a great place to catch a sunset especially in January or February.

-After leaving Nicky’s and continuing on Highway 24, you will enter Cedar Point as you drive off the second bridge over the White Oak River.
+After leaving Santorini’s and continuing on Highway 24, you will enter Cedar Point as you drive off the second bridge over the White Oak River.
 Just as you get off the bridge, to your right is Dudley’s Marina.
-It is where I fuel my boat since they have ethanol free fuel.
+Sometimes I fuel my boat since they have ethanol free fuel.
 It is relatively easy to dock a boat there and get it fueled.
 You can get almost anything that you need for a boat or fishing including fishing licenses at Dudley’s except parts for Yamaha motors.
-You will have to go Emerald Marine in Bogue for genuine Yamaha parts or Boats Inc. or any of a number of other boat dealers in Morehead City.
+You will have to go Emerald Marine in Bogue for genuine Yamaha parts or Boats Inc. or any of a number of other boat dealers like Boats Inc. in Morehead City

 After driving past Dudley’s, you will see The Waterway Inn on your right, they have some of the cleanest motel rooms around, and the motel is on the water and has some facilities for boats.
 The rooms are small, but fishermen do not spent a lot of time in their rooms anyway.
 All they need is a bed, bathroom, and a small table to eat a snack.